The Gospel Through The Biblical Lens

 It was gradually borne in upon me that in various details the narrative showed marvellous truthIn fact, beginning with the fixed idea that the work was essentially a second-century composition, and never relying on its evidence as trustworthy for first-century conditions, I gradually came to find it a useful ally in some obscure and difficult investigations.
 1

 Probably the most eminent archaeologist of the 20th Century was Dr. William F. Albright (1891 – 1971), a professor of Semitic Languages at John Hopkins University from 1938 until he retired in 1958.
 He also served as the director of the American School of Oriental Research in Jerusalem, which is right outside Herod’s Gate on the northeastern side of the Old City.
 Mikaela, Lukas and I often walked past the gates to this institute during our walks around the Old City when we lived there in the summer of 1999.
 The school was renamed Albright Institute of Archaeological Research in 1970.
 Albright was famous for his important work on many sites in Israel (Gibeah, Tell Beit Mirsim) as well as for authenticating the Dead Sea Scrolls in 1948.
+Here are a few of the many statements that Albright made about the historical reliability of the Bible:

 “There can be no doubt that archaeology has confirmed the substantial historicity of Old Testament tradition.
 The excessive skepticism shown toward the Bible by important historical schools of the eighteenth and nineteenth centuries, certain phases of which still appear periodically, has been progressively discredited.
 Discovery after discovery has established the accuracy of innumerable details, and brought increased recognition to the value of the Bible as a source of history.”
 2